cran-task-views/TimeSeries/TimeSeries.md

 - `r pkg("ensembleBMA")`: Bayesian Model Averaging to create probabilistic forecasts from ensemble forecasts and weather observations.
-- `r pkg("FeedbackTS")`: Analysis of fragmented time directionality to investigate feedback in time series.
 - `r pkg("gsignal")` is an R implementation of the Octave package "signal", containing a variety of signal processing tools.
 - `r pkg("paleoTS")`: Modeling evolution in